 From 1 December 2020, movement restrictions relating to overdue bTB tests will return to being applied seven days after the test is overdue.
 From 5 January 2021 herds with a bTB test that is 37 days overdue will no longer be permitted to purchase new bovines or move cattle to slaughter.
 To facilitate social distancing during a bTB test, calves under 180 days of age continue to be temporarily exempt from bTB testing, where testing these bovines cannot take place safely.

-In light of this and the introduction of a number of other mitigating measures, the frequently asked questions below have now been updated.
+In light of this, the frequently asked questions below have now been updated.
 The position regarding bTB testing during the Covid-19 pandemic is being kept under constant review.
 Please visit the DAERA website regularly for updates.

 Is bTB testing taking place during the Covid-19 pandemic?

 Yes, bTB tests are required to take place.

 For each arranged test, the testing veterinarian must discuss the conduct of the test with the herd keeper before commencing.
 If the herd keeper has any doubts or concerns that he/she cannot provide the necessary facilities to maintain social distancing throughout the test, the test should not be undertaken.
 If a test commences, the testing veterinarian and the keeper must ensure that compliance with PHA guidance is maintained throughout. (https://www.publichealth.hscni.net/)

 Are calves under 180 days of age exempt from bTB herd tests?

 To enable bTB tests to take place safely in accordance with guidance issued by the Public Health Agency calves under 180 days of age are temporarily exempt from bTB testing where testing of these calves cannot take place safely.
 If, in the opinion of the testing vet and the herd keeper, a calf under 180 days of age can be tested while maintaining social distancing, this bovine should be tested as normal.